 The earpieces look dinky, but don't be fooled.
-They're quite the spatial sound powerhouse when in use, and fit over my ears quite well.
-The pieces are also easily adjustable for different ears, and if you want to keep one off to talk to a person in real life.
+They're quite the spatial sound powerhouse when in use, and fit over my ears pretty well.
+The pieces are also easily adjustable for different ears, or if you want to keep one off to talk to a person in real life.
 They're also optional if you want to switch them out for other headphones.

 Oculus Rift: Performance

 The important thing is that it has been bright and dense enough to generally avoid the dreaded 'screen door effect' that plagues lower-res displays.
 I also only noticed brief moments of screen door, much like my time with Vive, and wasn't bothered by it.
 Other than that, the display remains crisp and clear.
-The cartoon colors on Lucky's Tale are positively vivid while space in ADR1FT and Eve:Valkyrie are stunning.
-It's the exact same specs as Vive so it's hard to notice a difference between the two – which isn't a bad thing.
+The cartoon colours on Lucky's Tale are positively vivid, while space in ADR1FT and Eve:Valkyrie is stunning.
+It's the exact same specs as the Vive so it's hard to notice a difference between the two – which isn't a bad thing.

-The sensor is able to recognize if you've turned your body more than 180 degrees.
-The sensor sits about 10 inches above your desk and can be tilted up or down, depending on your preference.
+The sensor is able to recognise if you've turned your body more than 180 degrees.
+It sits about 10 inches above your desk and can be tilted up or down, depending on your preference.
 Tracking worked well which is what I expected since there isn't a lot of movement involved.
-But for the games like Valkyrie where I'd turn my head to look around, it was done without the lag I've experienced before playing previous versions of Rift.
+But for games like Valkyrie where I'd turn my head to look around, it was done without the lag I've experienced before when playing on previous versions of Rift.

 The refresh rate is also the ideal sweet spot which developers have found causes little to no amount of motion sickness – but again, this is wholly dependent on the game.
 While I felt fine most of the time in Rift VR, certain titles like Eve: Valkyrie could only be played for half an hour or less before I felt like upchucking my lunch.